Tomas2D/puppeteer-table-parser/README.md

 1. Find table(s) by provided CSS selector.
 2. Find associated columns by applying `colFilter` on their text and verify their count.
+3. Filter rows based on `rowValidationPolicy`
-3. Add extra columns specified in `extraCols` property in settings.
+4. Add extra columns specified in `extraCols` property in settings.
-4. Run `rowValidator` function for every table row.
+5. Run `rowValidator` function for every table row.
-5. Run `colParser` for every cell in a row.
+6. Run `colParser` for every cell in a row.
-6. Run `rowTransform` function for each row.
+7. Run `rowTransform` function for each row.
-7. Add processed row to a temp array result.
+8. Add processed row to a temp array result.
-8. Add `header` column if `withHeader` property is `true`.
+9. Add `header` column if `withHeader` property is `true`.
-9. Merge partial results and return them.
+10. Merge partial results and return them.

 ## Examples